-- ANC 4.
-Conservation and cluster land division design shall be supported as options for proposed major land divisions to minimize the negative impacts to agriculture, active farms, natural resources, cultural resources, and rural character while accommodating residential development. - ANC 5.
-Support an easement donation program or purchase of development rights program. - ANC 6.
-New development should be directed to the least productive farmland areas to the fullest extent practicable and where consistent with other goals, objectives and policies of the comprehensive plan. - ANC 7.
-Consistent with Wisconsin Act 235, the establishment of new or expansion of existing animal agriculture operations that result in farms with more than 500 animal units shall comply with performance standards for setbacks, odor management, waste and nutrient management, waste storage facilities, runoff management, and mortality management. - ANC 8.
-Wisconsin Department of Natural Resources Best Management Practices and USDA Natural Resource Conservation Service standards and specifications shall be utilized to the maximum extent possible for activities approved in forests, shorelands, and wetlands. - ANC 9.
-Federal, state and county regulation changes or additions regarding agricultural, natural and cultural resources will be consistently monitored for their impact on local resources. - ANC 10.
-Environmental corridors shall be defined by location of WDNR designated wetlands and FEMA designated floodplains. - ANC 11.
-Environmental corridors shall be used for natural habitat, conservancy, trails and pathways, and outdoor recreation activities (e.g., hunting, hiking) which do not adversely impact natural features and open spaces found within the corridor. - ANC 12.
-Conservation and cluster land division design shall be supported as options for proposed major land divisions to minimize the negative impacts to agriculture, active farms, natural resources, cultural resources, and rural character while accommodating residential development. - ANC 13.
-New development should be placed on the landscape in a fashion that minimizes potential negative impacts to natural resources such as shoreline areas, wetlands, and floodplains. - ANC 14.
-Incentives for private landowners to enroll woodlands in the various land and resource protection programs such as Managed Forest Law, Conservation Reserve Program, etc will be explored. - ANC 15.
+15. Wisconsin Department of Natural Resources Best Management Practices and USDA Natural Resource Conservation Service standards and specifications shall be utilized to the maximum extent possible for activities approved in forests, shorelands, and wetlands.

+- 16. Substantial (define) development proposals should provide the county with an analysis of the potential natural resources impacts including, but not necessarily limited to, potential impacts to groundwater quality and quantity, surface water, wetlands, floodplains, and woodlands.
+The depth of analysis required by the county will be appropriate for the intensity of the proposed development. - 17.
+Federal, state and county regulation changes or additions regarding agricultural, natural and cultural resources will be consistently monitored for their impact on local resources. - 18.
+Environmental corridors shall be defined by location of WDNR designated wetlands and FEMA designated floodplains. - 19.
+Environmental corridors shall be used for natural habitat, conservancy, trails and pathways, and outdoor recreation activities (e.g., hunting, hiking) which do not adversely impact natural features and open spaces found within the corridor. - 20.
+Conservation and cluster land division design shall be supported as options for proposed major land divisions to minimize the negative impacts to agriculture, active farms, natural resources, cultural resources, and rural character while accommodating residential development. - 21.
+New development should be placed on the landscape in a fashion that minimizes potential negative impacts to natural resources such as shoreline areas, wetlands, and floodplains. - 22.
+Establish an erosion control ordinance.
+Check with Dave Ferris - 23.
+The clean-up and reuse of brown field sites should be pursued prior to utilized undeveloped land. - 24.
+Streets shall be designed and located in such manner as to maintain and preserve natural topography, cover, significant landmarks, and trees, and to preserve views and vistas. - 25.
+All forms of structural development or concentrated animal numbers will be restricted on the 100-year floodplains based on FEMA maps. - 26.
+During the building permitting process all permit holders will be informed if the site location is near or within a floodplain. - 27.
+Improve the menu of forestry zoning districts and update the zoning map in cooperation with towns in order to recognize preferred areas for forestry enterprise and to preserve the best forest lands for productive use. - 28.
+Incentives for private landowners to enroll woodlands in the various land and resource protection programs such as Managed Forest Law, Conservation Reserve Program, etc will be explored. - 29.
 Landowners in designated forestry areas will be encouraged to have a forestry management plan in place prior to development.